ewaldmire/ascender/docs/docsite/rst/quickstart/create_project.rst

    single: projects

-A Project is a logical collection of Ansible playbooks, represented in climber.
+A Project is a logical collection of Ansible playbooks, represented in ascender.

-You can manage playbooks and playbook directories by either placing them manually under the Project Base Path on your climber server, or by placing your playbooks into a source code management (SCM) system supported by climber, including Git, Subversion, and Mercurial.
+You can manage playbooks and playbook directories by either placing them manually under the Project Base Path on your ascender server, or by placing your playbooks into a source code management (SCM) system supported by ascender, including Git, Subversion, and Mercurial.

 .. note::